-Brasserie 9 proves to be a new landmark in Bangkok’s impressive gastronomic scene, dishing out classic French flavours with a contemporary flair.
+Brasserie 9 dishes out classic French flavours with a contemporary flair.

 The exterior combines elements of grandeur with rustic charm, featuring gleaming glass fixtures and timbre beams.
 The interiors of this house-cum-restaurant are heavily inspired by classic French bistros, with the dining rooms bathed in dark grays, tans and beige tones, complemented by dark wooden floors and table tops.
 In a nod to traditional Thai architecture, wooden fans hang from the high ceilings and vintage art, including old maps of Siam, decorate the walls.